-MISCEI MISCELLANEOUS MISCELLANEOU GROUP M7 - FOCUSSED PSYCHOLOGICAL STRATEGIES (ALLIED MENTAL HEALTH) a psychologist registere more than 20 minutes, Mental Health Treatme consultant physician) wh for the purpose of providing focussed psychological strategies services for an assessed mental disorder by d with Medicare Australia as meeting the credentialing requirements for provision of this service - lasting but not more than 50 minutes - where the patient is referred by a medical practitioner, as part of a GP nt Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or ho is managing the patient under a referred psychiatrist assessment and management plan; or referred by a physician in the practice of his or her field of psychiatry or paediatrics. limited, being deliverable in up to ten planned sessions in a calendar year (including services to which 100 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
-(Professional attendance at consulting rooms) 80100 Fee: \$69.35 Benefit: 85% = \$58.95 PSYCHOLOGY Professional attendance at a place other than consulting rooms.
+MISCEL LANEOUS MISCELLANEOUS GROUP M7 - FOCUSSED PSYCHOLOGICAL STRATEGIES (ALLIED MENTAL HEALTH) PSYCHOLOGY Professional attendance for the purpose of providing focussed psychological strategies services for an assessed mental disorder by a psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service - lasting more than 20 minutes, but not more than 50 minutes - where the patient is referred by a medical practitioner, as part of a GF Mental Health Treatment Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+These services are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
+Claims for this service may exceed this maximum session limit, however, where exceptional circumstances apply (to a maximum total of 16 individual services per patient from 1 March 2012 to 31 December 2012).
+(Professional attendance at consulting rooms) Amend 80100 Fee: \$69.35 Benefit: 85% = \$58.95 PSYCHOLOGY Professional attendance at a place other than consulting rooms.
 As per the psychologist service requirements outlined for item 80100.
-80105 Fee: \$94.35 Benefit: 85% = \$80.20 PSYCHOLOGY Professional attendance for the purpose of providing focussed psychological strategies services for an assessed mental disorder by a psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service - lasting more than 50 minutes - where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Plan; or referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in the practice of his or her field of psychiatry or paediatrics.
+80105 Fee: \$94.35 Benefit: 85% = \$80.20 PSYCHOLOGY Professional attendance for the purpose of providing focussed psychological strategies services for an assessed mental disorder a psychologist registered with Medicare Australia as meeting the credentialing requirements for provision of this service - lat more than 50 minutes - where the patient is referred by a medical practitioner, as part of a GP Mental Health Treatment Pla referred by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is mana the patient under a referred psychiatrist assessment and management plan; or referred by a specialist or consultant physician in practice of his or her field of psychiatry or paediatrics.
 These services are time limited, being deliverable in up to ten planned sessions in a calendar year (including services to which items 2721 to 2727; 80000 to 80015; 80100 to 80115; 80125 to 80140; 80150 to 80165 apply).
-(Professional attendance 80110 Fee: \$97.90 Benefit: 85% = \$83.25 at a place other than consulting rooms. service requirements outlined for item 80110.
-80115 Fee: \$122.95 Benefit: 85% = \$104.55 a psychologist registere for at least 60 minutes d Plan; or referred by a n managing the patient u physician in the practice for the purpose of providing focussed psychological strategies services for an assessed mental disorder by distributed with Medicare Australia as meeting the credentialing requirements for provision of this service, lasting luration where the patients are referred by a medical practitioner, as part of a GP Mental Health Treatment nedical practitioner (including a general practitioner, but not a specialist or consultant physician) who is not a referred psychiatrist assessment and management plan; or referred by a specialist or consultant of his or her field of psychiatry or paediatrics. th a group of 6 to 10 patients, EACH PATIENT 80120 Fee: \$25.00 Benefit: 85% = \$21.25
+Claims for this service may exceed this maximum session limit, however, where exceptional circumstances apply (to a maximum total of 16 individual services per patient from 1 March 2012 to 31 December 2012).
+(Professional attendance at consulting rooms) Amend 80110 Fee: \$97.90 Benefit: 85% = \$83.25 PSYCHOLOGY Professional attendance at a place other than consulting rooms.
+As per the psychologist service requirements outlined for item 80110.